Building Digital Products: How to Wow the Market

 Research and analysis

-- Ecosystem mapping: Identify the most important players in the product ecosystem and how they affect each other.
+• Ecosystem mapping: Identify the most important players in the product ecosystem and how they affect each other.
+Consider the role of search engines in product discoverability and how they influence competitive positioning and digital sales strategies.

-- Competitive analysis: Research direct and direct competitors, including substitute and complementary products.
+• Competitive analysis: Research direct and indirect competitors, including substitute and complementary products.
 Study business models and pricing strategies.

 Product discovery